Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 module av
 ```

 Use the space key to explore the entire suite of tools that are available from Great Lakes.
-We can load any of these tools using `module load toolname` command.
+Users can load any of these tools using `module load toolname` command and will be ready for use without the need to install them.

 Copy over files for today's lesson
 ----------------------------------